Steven Angelo

-Steven V. Angelo (born June 8, 1952 in Somerville, Massachusetts) is a former state representative and Town Manager.
+Steven V. Angelo (born June 8, 1952) is a former state representative and Town Manager.

 Early life

 Angelo was elected to Town Meeting in 1971 while he was still in college.
 Following his graduation, Angelo worked as a teacher in the Saugus, Massachusetts school system, teaching history and law.

 In 1978, he challenged thirty year incumbent Belden Bly for the 9th Essex District seat in the Massachusetts House of Representatives.
-He lost by only 318 votes.
+He lost by 318 votes.

 In 1980, Bly did not run for re-election and Angelo once again ran for the seat.
 He defeated Lawrence Means and Christie Serino for the Democratic nomination and defeated Republican Clayton Trefry in the general election.

-State Representative
+State representative

 While in the House he served as the House Chairman of the Natural Resources and Agriculture Committee (1985–1996), and the Government Regulations Committee (1995–1996).

 Angelo co-authored the Solid Waste Law which mandated that acid gas scrubbers be placed on the incinerator in Saugus.
 The law also began what became the state's curbside recycling program.

 Additionally, he pushed through laws on Acid Rain, Massachusetts State Revolving Fund, Wildlife Under the Wetlands, Hazardous Waste, Land Stamp, Tidelands, Open Space Acquisition, Underground Petroleum Storage, and the Cape Cod Commission.
 He served as Chairman of the Special Commission on Hazardous Waste, the Special Commission on Low Level Radioactive Waste, and the Special Commission on Solid Waste.

-Angelo receive Legislator of the Year awards and special awards from many organizations including the Massachusetts Municipal Association, US Conservation Service, Massachusetts Audubon, the Environmental League of Massachusetts, Massachusetts Lobstermen's Association, Massachusetts Marine Trade Association, the MSPCA, Bay State Gas Retailer's Association, Massachusetts Conservation Commissions, Massachusetts Association of Private schools, and many others.

-Although in House leadership for twelve years, Angelo resigned his position when he was on the losing side of a leadership fight (1996) which resulted in the election of Thomas Finneran as House Speaker.
-Although he was re-elected in 1996 and 1998, Angelo was not again to serve in House leadership due to conflicts with Finneran and his new leadership team.